The #1 question we get from homeowners is “are solar panels hurricane proof?”

 Florida has done a really good job of passing regulations to keep solar panels hurricane proof.
 In fact, solar panels must be rated for at least 160 mph winds to be installed in the state.

 While this is good news for homeowners, it’s actually how the panels are installed that increases their durability.
-Solar panels are mounted on brackets and a rack-like system.
+Rooftop solar panels are mounted on brackets and a rack-like system.
 These brackets are attached to the roof rafters through long bolts.
 Even though there is a gap between the solar panels and the roof that can cause wind uplift, the structural support provided by the brackets keeps them in place.

 In addition, solar panels themselves are also waterproof and shatter-resistant.
-In one study, a 262 mile per hour hailstone was launched at a solar panel and it didn’t even break!
+In one study, a 262-mile-per-hour hailstone was launched at a solar panel and it didn’t even break!

 What To Know Before Installing Solar Panels In Florida

 Almost all of a residential solar system’s ability to withstand a hurricane depends on how it was installed.
-Therefore, ensuring you are selecting a Florida solar installer with the necessary training and experience is critical to the safety of your home.
+Therefore, ensuring you are selecting a Florida solar panel installer with the necessary training and experience is critical to the safety of your home.
 If your solar contractor cuts corners, it will almost always lead to a roof leak.
 Additionally, placing the brackets and mounts in the wrong areas can weaken the overall system.